A Pure Demand Operational Semantics with Applications to Program Analysis: Related Work

 For imperative languages supporting nested function definitions, \emph{access links} are a classic compiler implementation for non-local variable access \cite{Fischer05,MitchellCompilers}.
 Access links are a chain of activation records linking to successively higher lexical levels.
 Our approach is similar in how there is a back-chaining to find values, but access-link-based implementations still push data forward in stack frames so we are more demand-driven.
 DDSE uses a similar approach.

-Optimal lambda-reduction \cite{Lamping:1989,Gonthier:1992} is a $\lambda$-reduction method which provably requires the fewest number of $\beta$-reductions.
+Optimal lambda-reduction \cite{Lamping:1989,Gonthier:1992} is a $\lambda$-reduction method that provably requires the fewest number of $\beta$-reductions.
 Running our interpreter with a cache has the related property that applications are never repeated.
 Whether any concrete optimality property can be proven about a pure demand semantics is an open question.

+We only address pure functional features in this paper, and it is not obvious how it would be extended to incorporate effects.
+The non-local variable lookup currently is something of an ``escape'' to a different context which bears some analogy to control effects; this hints that an algebraic effects basis may allow general side effects to be modeled.

-\subsection{Related program analyses}
+\subsection{Related Program Analyses}

-We believe our approach to program analysis for functional languages is nearly unique in that it is not directly propagating any data; all state is captured in the call stack.
+We believe our approach to program analysis for functional languages is nearly unique in that it is not directly propagating any data; all state is captured in the call stack and a program point or a lexical level.
 Functional language program analyses in the literature invariably push (abstract) values forward.
-Data flow analysis for imperative programs also may push data backwards, but again data is being propagated directly.
+Dataflow analysis for imperative programs also may push data backwards, but again data is being propagated directly.

 All program analyses for languages with higher-order recursive functions must somehow finitize the call stack.
 The classic approach here is $k$CFA \cite{ShiversThesis}, which is an abstract interpretation \cite{Cousot77} that trims the stack to the most recent $k$ calls.
 Many extensions and improvements to $k$CFA have been made over the years including \cite{AAM,P4F,CFA2,ResolvingkCFAParadox,MightAbstractInterpretersForFree,JagaWeeksUnified}.
-Our stitching of past stack histories to approximate past stack states appears to be a novel feature of our analysis.
+To the best of our knowledge, our stitching of past stack histories to approximate past stack states is a novel feature of our analysis.
 It is particularly important for demand variable lookup.

-We prove that our analysis runs in polynomial time (Theorem \ref{thm_poly_analysis}).
-Most higher-order program analyses are exponential; for example $k$CFA has been shown to be complete for EXPTIME \cite{kCFAEXPTIME}.
-There has been some previous work on reducing the exponential burden of $k$CFA to polynomial-time \cite{JagaWeeksUnified,ResolvingkCFAParadox}.
-At a high level these approaches flatten the non-local variable environments to reduce the blowup of exponentially many combinations of the environments chain.
-Our stack stitching approach allows for a less draconian shrinking of the chain, keeping a $k$-local distinctness window in on-demand variable lookups.